node-class-may-2023/ComIT_Node/javascript.md

 ### String split
 * The **split** method splits a String object into an array of strings by separating the string into substrings, using a specified separator string to determine where to make each split
-* The first method parameter will be the separator value to split the string by
+* The first method parameter will be the separator value to split the string by (also known as a "delimiter")
 * We'll get an **array** object as result
-* For now think about **array** as a list or collection of elements (in this case strings)
+* For now think about an **array** as a list or collection of elements (in this case strings)
 * Learn more about the [split](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) method on the MDN guide

 **Example:**